CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

    .. image:: ../images/unit_test_results.png

 #.
-After you push your parser testing to your branch, GitHub Actions will check it on your pull request.
+After you push your parser code to your branch, GitHub Actions will check it on your pull request.
 Please make sure your parser testing passes.

 .. attention:: Test on real devices whenever possible.
 If you use the Python mock functionality, make sure the expected output is from a real device.